 “Relying simply on an automated title search using public records alone will leave consumers susceptible to hidden threats not found in other records like unfiled liens, fraud, and forgery,” lawmakers said.

 A spokesperson for Fannie Mae directed questions to the FHFA.
-The FHFA did not respond to Inman’s request for comment.
+An FHFA spokesperson said the agency “has received the letter and will respond to it directly.”

 The pilot program and other title insurance alternatives are supported by consumer groups including the Center for Responsible Lending and the National Consumer Law Center, who say they can help broaden access to homeownership.